Steeeephen/LAVA/upkeep_scripts/README.md

 Usage is just like the previous two, all you have to do is check if the pictures line up as you would expect

-## Stripportraits.py
+## `strip_portraits`

 For stripping champion portraits from the sidebars.
 These portraits are used for identifying the champions at the start of the game.

 Once you have found a frame with all champions at level one, you must fill in their position's number and name and their portrait will be added to the db